 Procedural history.
-The trial court granted Lender’s motion for judgment on the pleadings.
+Lender filed a motion for summary judgment on the promissory estoppel claim/defense.

 - Email Evidence Of Alleged Loan Modification And Promissory Estoppel Defeats Auto Dealer Lender’s Summary Judgment Motion

-Part of my practice includes representing lenders, as well as their mortgage loan servicers, entangled in consumer finance disputes.
+I represent parties involved in disputes arising out of loans that are in default.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at firstname.lastname@example.org.
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.